Ola-UWO/Grace-Hopper/README.md

+Sprint 3 changes:

+-Implemented web scraping in order to get an up-to-date list of events

+-Cleaned up the database implementation and added loose RLS

 Sprint 2 changes:

 -Made all necessary screens as of this version of the app (some new features are in discussion)